-Choose among four preset events or go to Events manager to add an event that will be the base for your follow-up email.
-For instance, your custom event may be the user’s attendance of your webinar, registration in your service, booking of a trip, etc. See detailed documentation here.
+Choose from four preset events or go to the Events manager to add an event that will be the start of your follow-up email.
+For instance, your custom event may be the attendance of your webinar, registration with your service, booking of a trip, etc. See detailed documentation here.

-Keep the email brief and make every text and design element to the point, create a catchy subject line, and don’t be overwhelming if you create a sequence of follow-ups.
+Keep the email brief and make every text and design element to the point, create a catchy subject line, and don’t overwhelm users with a sequence of follow-ups.
 Make sure you follow the best practices for follow-up emails.

 SendPulse allows you to nail the exact time for your follow-up email down to a minute.

 Specify the conditions for your follow-up email.
 You can send it right away or wait a specific amount of time.
-For example, in case of a follow-up email after the registration, you want to send it after a day or two to make sure the user had enough time interacting with your service.
-Remember, that you may want to avoid sending emails on the weekend.
+For example, if you are sending a follow-up email after registration, you want to send it after a day or two to make sure the user had enough time to interact with your service.
+Remember that you may want to avoid sending emails on the weekend.
 Read recommendations on the best time for follow-up emails here.